 Tests should be written at the lowest level possible

-Write once, run anywhere including production system
+Write once, run anywhere, including the production system

-Testing infrastructure is a shared Service
+Testing infrastructure is a shared service

 Test ownership follows product ownership